JakeGinnivan/GitHubFlowVersion/README.md

 The easy way to use semantic versioning (semver.org) with GitHub Flow

+GitHubFlowVersion is an exe which versions your software through a few simple conventions

+ - Current version being build is {vLast.Major}.{vLast.Minor}.{vLast.Patch+1}
+ - If you want to bump Major or Minor due to breaking changes, simply update `NextVersion.txt` which lives in the repository root
+ - A bunch of variables are written out to TeamCity, for you to use in your build (variables like SemVer, AssemblyVersion, Major, Minor and a bunch of others)
+ - Or GitHubFlowVersion can execute your build, making a bunch of environmental variables available

+If you use TeamCity, just call GitHubFlowVersion as your first build step.
+Also check out [GitHubFlowVersion's Build Script](https://github.com/JakeGinnivan/GitHubFlowVersion/blob/master/GitHubFlowVersion.proj) for examples on how it can work locally.

+GitHubFlowVersion builds itself, then uses what it has just built to version itselfs.
+This means it is constantly being dogfooded and can be used as an example on how it can be used.
+Checkout the CI builds at [GitHubFlowVersion's TeamCity Server](http://teamcity.ginnivan.net/project.html?projectId=OpenSourceProjects_GitHubFlowVersion&branch_OpenSourceProjects_GitHubFlowVersion=__all_branches__)

-The idea and a lot of the heavy lifting code is from [https://github.com/Particular/GitFlowVersion](https://github.com/Particular/GitFlowVersion).
+The idea and a bit of the code is from [https://github.com/Particular/GitFlowVersion](https://github.com/Particular/GitFlowVersion).
 I decided not to fork because this project will be potentially a lot simpler (hopefully)

-If you use GitFlow I highly suggest you check out GitFlowVersion, it is a really great idea
+If you use GitFlow I highly suggest you check out GitFlowVersion, it is a really great idea.
+This project was born because I prefer GitHub Flow over GitFlow for my open source projects.

 Install from https://www.nuget.org/packages/GitHubFlowVersion/ or download from https://github.com/JakeGinnivan/GitHubFlowVersion/releases